A. The ark in the Philistine city of Ashdod.

 i.
 God will glorify Himself.
 Sometimes when men disgrace the glory of God, we fear God will go without glory.
 We think the glory has departed.
 But when men and women will not glorify God, God will glorify Himself.

 c.
-The head of Dagon and both the palms of its hands were broken off on the threshold; only the torso of Dagon was left of it: Imagine the horror of the Philistine priests when they entered the temple of Dagon the next morning.
+The head of Dagon and both the palms of its hands were broken off on the threshold; only Dagon’s torso was left of it: Imagine the horror of the Philistine priests when they entered the temple of Dagon the next morning.
 They not only saw their god bowing down before the LORD, they also saw the image broken.
 It was hard to account for such an accident two days in a row, and for the broken head and hands of Dagon.

 i.
 After seeing the superiority of the God of Israel, these Philistine priests had a choice.
 They could turn from their weak, inferior god Dagon and begin serving the mighty, superior LORD of Israel.
 Or they could make a religious tradition instead.
 They chose the religious tradition: Therefore neither the priests of Dagon nor any who come into Dagon’s house tread on the threshold of Dagon in Ashdod to this day.